NIRSpec Bright Object Time-Series APT Template

 Section 3 in Figure 1 is where the user specifies the Target Acquisition (TA) Parameters.
 For the NIRSpec bright object time series observations mode, the TA method called WATA is recommended.
 Suggested absolute coordinate accuracies for the acquisition target are on the order of 150 milli-arcsec or better to ensure that the acquisition target falls into the S1600A1 acquisition aperture.

-NONE is also an option for the TA method, though it is not recommended in most cases.
+NONE is an option for the TA method, though it is not recommended until it has been demonstrated that the expected blind pointing accuracy has been realized.
 The resulting pointing accuracy will be that delivered by the GS acquisition at the start of the Observation.
-For reference, the absolute pointing accuracy of JWST is expected to be 0.45 to 0.3 arcseconds (one sigma, per axis), compared to the 1.6" square aperture.
-A three-sigma excursion in the blind pointing could place the source outside the aperture.
+For reference, the absolute pointing accuracy of JWST is expected to be 0.1" (one sigma, per axis), compared to the 1.6" square aperture.

 When selecting WATA as the TA Method, Section 3 looks as it does in Figure 1.
 In this section, observers can define the remaining TA parameters: the Acq Subarray, Acq Filter, and the Acq Readout Pattern.
 The options for Subarray are SUB32, SUB2048, and FULL.
 The options for Filter are F110W, F140X, and CLEAR.
 The available Readout Patterns are NRS, and NRSRAPID.
 These will be used to calculate the TA exposure time.